PASS Engagement

 Giving prospects.
 Enable education.
 Imparting competencies.

-Encouraged by the success of the project in Namibia, the PASS Consulting Group plans to build another school in cooperation with the Rotary Club Aschaffenburg and the Reiner Meutsch Foundation Fly & Help.
+Inspired by the success of the project in Namibia, PASS supported the construction of another school in 2023 in cooperation with the Rotary Club of Aschaffenburg and the Reiner Meutsch Foundation Fly & Help.
 This time in Malawi, Africa.
-Proceeds for this project were collected at the PASS Late Year Benefit 2022 in the Alte Oper Frankfurt.
-At the beginning of January 2023, the donation sum of 30,000 euros was handed over to the Rotary Club.
+Proceeds for this had been collected by the company at the PASS Late Year Benefit 2022 in the Alte Oper Frankfurt.
+At the beginning of January 2023, the donation of 30,000 euros was handed over to the Rotary Club.

-A school is to be built in Lilongwe to promote school education and the positive development of the children's personalities in combination with a qualified sports and leisure program.
-The planned school building is located on the western outskirts of Lilongwe, the capital of Malawi, in the village of Mzungu.
-The municipality is providing the land for the school construction free of charge.
+A suitable plot of land was quickly found: On the western outskirts of Lilongwe, the capital of Malawi, in the village of Mzungu.
+The municipality provided the land for the school construction free of charge.

-A new school building with eight classrooms, teachers' room, office and toilets, a well and a solar system is to be built.
+Now a new school building with eight classrooms, staff room, office and toilets, a well and a solar system has been built.
 Furnished with school desks, chairs and teachers' desks in the classrooms.
-In addition, eight classrooms will be equipped with textbooks.
+In addition, eight classes received new textbooks.

-Parallel to the construction of the school, the children of the school and also children in nearby schools are to be supported in their skills development through sports and mentoring programs.
-The partner for this is the Match Foundation, whose mission is to provide children with skills they need for a successful and sustainable future.
+The size of the area allowed, parallel to the school construction, also the construction of a sports ground with two tennis courts as well as possibilities for playing soccer and basketball.
+Here, the children of the school - and also children from nearby schools - will be supported in their skills development through sports and mentoring programs.
+The partner for this is the Match Foundation, whose mission is to provide children with skills they need for a sustainable and successful future.

 Facts Malawi project